-We urge the NSW government to follow in the lead of the QLD government and give Care Leavers unredacted access to their files.
+We urge the WA government to follow in the lead of the QLD government and give Care Leavers full and unredacted access to their files.
 Not only will this assist in the process of civil litigation but mentally and emotionally it will give Care Leavers a greater sense of self identity if they can know their personal history.